BOJ's Kuroda stays confident on meeting price goal despite oil rout

 While oil price falls will slow inflation short-term, they are beneficial for Japan's economy and will push up prices in the long run as companies use the money they saved from lower fuel costs to increase wages, Kuroda said.

-"Inflation may not accelerate much early next year... but we need to scrutinize developments a bit longer," he said.
+"Inflation may not accelerate much early next year... but we need to scrutinise developments a bit longer," he said.

 A Reuters poll showed many analysts agree with the BOJ's view on the economy, though they also expect the central bank to ease again in the second half of 2015 on expectations inflation will struggle to hit its target.